-Deb has conducted writing workshops and held readings for children and adults at schools, festivals and conferences across the country, such as the Montreal Young Author’s Conference, the Labrador Creative Arts Festival, Sudbury’s Rainbow Schools Authors’ Week, Eastern Townships Language Arts Festival in Lennoxville, Quebec, the POW Poetry Festival in Cobourg, and the Eden Mills Writers’ Festival.
+Deb has conducted writing workshops and held readings for children and adults at schools, festivals and conferences across the country, such as the Montreal Young Author’s Conference, the Labrador Creative Arts Festival, Sudbury’s Rainbow Schools Authors’ Week, Eastern Townships Language Arts Festival in Lennoxville, Quebec, the POW Poetry Festival in Cobourg, the YA Stratford Writers Festival, and the Eden Mills Writers’ Festival.
 She has also taught creative writing classes for adults in Toronto.

 Her award-winning poetry and adult fiction have appeared in a variety of Canadian publications.
 Deb’s children’s poetry book, All I Need and Other Poems for Kids, is popular with teachers for classroom curriculum use.
 She has written extensively for the educational market, and her rhyming stories and plays, as well as a series of middle grade novels, are used in classrooms across the country.
 Deb’s advice to budding writers is: “Save everything you ever write.
 You never know when you’ll need it!”
 She is a Past President of CANSCAIP, The Canadian Society for Children’s Authors, Illustrators and Performers, as well as a member of the Writers’ Union of Canada, and the Canadian Children’s Book Centre.